Generic selectors

 Phil Foden is probably the most successful recent Man City Academy product, who has cemented a place in the first team and has won plenty of silverware since.

 But where do the Man City Academy play their matches?
 No, it’s not at the Etihad, but just down the road, or in fact, just over the bridge.
-It’s called the Academy Stadium.
+It’s called the Academy Stadium, a popular venue among Cityzens fans.

 The Academy Stadium